 Kingsley Hamilton Estates is proud to present this off-plan, one bedroom apartment in City Tower, One Nine Elms.

-Kingsley Hamilton Estates present this remarkable off-plan 2 bedroom apartment in Keybridge Point.
+Kingsley Hamilton Estates brings to the market this remarkable off-plan 2 bedroom apartment in Keybridge Point.
 A chance to be a part of an area experiencing a dramatic rise in growth.